Food Supplement Comparison Study

 Chemical Oxygen Demand

 Effluent chemical oxygen demand was tested as a metric for the efficiency of treatment of the wastewater in the reactors.
 The reactor with the Old Roy dog food showed a clear increase in COD throughout the study, to nearly 1000 mg/L. This would indicate that treatment was not complete during reactor cycles and continued to accumulate.
-Both the molasses and the SmartBOD carbon supplements had low levels of COD in their effluent.
+Both the molasses and the SmartBOD food supplements had low levels of COD in their effluent.
 All of the SmartBOD values, except for November 3rd and 9th were below 100mg/L COD, the rest were near or below 50 mg/L COD.
 This would indicate continuous, effective removal of the COD from the wastewater.
 Table 5 and Figure 4 contain COD results.

 Microscope analysis of the MLSS was completed to look at the flora present in each reactor.
 The types of flora present can indicate the relative age, and health of sludge.
 Healthier, younger sludges tend to have more flagellates and ciliates, where older, less healthy sludges tend to have more amoebas, and metazoa.